Want to stay on-trend without going broke? Then you will love our new sewing tutorial – a relaxed open-front linen jacket with kimono-inspired collar.

 This minimalist basic is trending in all our favorite stores right now so instead of spending hundreds of dollars on something so simple, why not make one yourself?
 With its modern and contemporary styling, this stunning navy linen jacket is guaranteed to impress whatever the season.

-2 yards of 1C64 MIDNIGHT BLUE Softened medium weight linen
+We used 2 yards of Midnight Blue Softened but you can use any of the 1C64 Softened medium weight linen

 Matching sewing thread